Summertime is road trip time!

-Want to know how much your gas is going to cost, and the whole amount you will spend on gas over the course of a trip?
+Do you want to know how much your gas is going to cost as well as the whole amount you will spend on gas over the course of a trip?
 While this is slightly more complicated, it's still easy to understand.

-How Much Gas Will I Need For My Trip?
+How Much Gas Will You Need?

 Let's get started.

 Step 2: Next, you want to drive until you're close enough to empty that you need to fill up again.
-Try to leave it as late as possible to gain a more accurate reading.
+Try to leave it as empty as possible to gain a more accurate reading.

 Step 4: Subtract that number from the first odometer reading you wrote down.
 That way you'll know how much gas you went through on your trip.

 Step 6: Now, you can figure out how many miles you'll most likely be traveling on your road trip.
 Once you have that number, you can divide it by the number you calculated in step five.
 This number now tells you how many gallons of gas you'll use on your road trip.

 Tips and Tricks

 Now that you've got your gas budget under control, it's time to start figuring out everything else that's going to ensure you have a successful road trip.

-First, I really recommend choosing your travel companions carefully.
+Choose your travel companions carefully.
 You never truly get to know a person until you travel with them, so if you don't know your road trip buddies very well, prepare yourself for some conflict.
 It's best to have a discussion with everyone else before you leave to get everyone's expectations in check.
 You don't want to have any arguments along the way because someone's having to do all of the driving because nobody else wants to.

-This article has been edited and updated by Lauren Juliff.
+Edited and updated by Lauren Juliff.